 - The Noteflight Score option has its utility to be extra sure you back up your scores and never lose them due to a server crash or virus attack.
 Or if you have a free plan and want to work on more than the limit of allowed ten scores.

-These are all the way music can go in and out of Noteflight.
-And I can’t see any missing.
+Music can go in and out of Noteflight.
+And I can’t see any feature missing.

 Now that the Share section is set, this is the resulted link to the score on the Noteflight platform: